liferay/liferay-docs/develop/tutorials/articles-dxp/450-audience-targeting/02-creating-new-audience-targeting-rule-types.markdown

 assumes that you followed the instructions above, creating the `WeatherRule` class and extending [BaseJSPRule](@app-ref@/content-targeting/2.0.0/javadocs/com/liferay/content/targeting/api/model/BaseJSPRule.html).
-If you used the `contenttargetingrule` Blade CLI template, your project is already extending `BaseJSPRule` and has a default `view.jsp` file already created.
+If you used the `content-targeting-rule` Blade CLI template, your project is already extending `BaseJSPRule` and has a default `view.jsp` file already created.